-To register and for more information about this course or the ACS Workforce Institute, please contact the Help Desk at WIhelpdesk@acs.nyc.gov or call (212) 748-1898.
+Division of Child Protection staff can reach out to their Staff Development Coordinator (SDC) to register.
+All others can register in Cornerstone, by browsing for the course name and completing all information.
+For more information about the ACS Workforce Institute, please contact the Help Desk at WIhelpdesk@acs.nyc.gov or call (212) 748-1898.